kmc6/F1/README.md

 ### Loading Source Data

 The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function.
-An exampled for loading the drivers.csv text file is shown in figure 3.
+An example for loading the drivers.csv text file is shown in figure 3.

 ```python
 # Declare functions